Office of Professional Responsibility's Webinar Information

 Karen L. Hawkins, Director of OPR discusses:

-- Key regulations governing tax practice
+- New regulations governing tax practice

-- Important issues for new tax professionals
+- Important issues for all tax professionals

-- A pre-recorded Q&A session with Karen Hawkins which includes a discussion of the June, 2014 revisions to the regulations
+- A pre-recorded Q&A session with Karen Hawkins

 The IRS video portal also provides the following: